-Essentially, there are three criteria that differentiates your standard car insurance policy from a high-risk insurance policy:
+Essentially, three criteria differentiate your standard car insurance policy from a high-risk insurance policy:

 The difference can be substantial.
 Insurers calculate both in much the same way.
-However, insurance premiums vary depending on the company and their eligibility criteria.
-Typically, surcharges of 20% or more apply to any convictions and at-fault accidents that you have on your record.
+However, insurance premiums vary depending on the company and its eligibility criteria.
+Typically, 20% or more surcharges apply to any convictions and at-fault accidents on your record.

 2. Your payment options are reduced

-A large portion of drivers are high-risk for financial reasons.
-If you have one or more NSF (not-sufficient-funds) within your policy term, your insurer may cancel your policy.
+A large portion of drivers is high-risk for financial reasons.
+For example, if you have one or more NSF (not-sufficient-funds) within your policy term, your insurer may cancel your policy.
 This would launch you into the “High-Risk” bracket.